kerlilow/aquote/README.md

-# qotdsh - Quote of the Day for your shell
+# aquote - Quote of the Day for your shell

-qotdsh fetches a random quote daily from one of the configured quote vendors.
+aquote fetches a random quote daily from one of the configured quote vendors.
 By default, the following vendors are used:

 - [They Said So](https://theysaidso.com)